 - Basic Payment Scheme (BPS).

 - Young Farmers' Payment

-- Greening
+- Greening Payment

-- Areas of Natural Constraint (ANC) Scheme.

 - Northern Ireland Countryside Management Scheme (NICMS).

-- Organic Farming Scheme (OFS).

 - Environmental Farming Scheme (EFS)

 You are advised to read the guide carefully as you may be penalised if you claim under any of the above schemes for land that is not eligible.